Canadian Youth Climate Coalition

-The Canadian Youth Climate Coalition (CYCC) is a nonprofit youth organisation in Canada.
-The coalition consists of various youth organisations, which includes the Canadian Federation of Students, the Canadian Labour Congress, Sierra Youth Coalition, and others.
+The Canadian Youth Climate Coalition (CYCC) is a nonprofit youth organization in Canada.
+The coalition consists of various youth organizations, which includes the Canadian Federation of Students, the Canadian Labour Congress, Sierra Youth Coalition, and others.
 The charity aims to prioritize climate change as a societal issue.
 Internationally, the coalition is part of the Global Youth Climate Movement.

 History

 In September 2006, 48 youth organizations from across Canada met to discuss climate change and formed the Canadian Youth Climate Coalition.
 The coalition acts as a pressure group, to encourage politicians to act on the issue of climate change.
 Two months after its foundation, all Members of Parliament from the New Democratic Party signed onto the Canadian Youth Climate Coalition Declaration, which is a petition to the Canadian government to act on climate change.